jruby/activerecord-jdbc-adapter/README.txt

 2a.
 For Rails 3, if you're generating a new application, use the following command to generate your application:

-   jruby -S rails new sweetapp -m http://jruby.org/rails3.rb
+   jruby -S rails new sweetapp

 2b.
 Otherwise, you'll need to perform some extra configuration steps to prepare your Rails application for JDBC.